Skip to content

 Method 2: GUI

-Trash in Thunar
+Trash (or Wastebasket) is Empty in Thunar

-Drag file to Trash in Thunar
+Drag file to Trash (or Wastebasket) in Thunar

-Empty Trash in Thunar
+Empty Trash (or Wastebasket) in Thunar

-You’ll need to confirm this is what you want to do (even when inside the Trash folder and deleting files separately)
+You’ll need to confirm this is what you want to do

-Empty Trash confirmation
+Empty Trash (or Wastebasket) confirmation

 On the Desktop, you’ll also have the option to choose to Delete a file (after confirmation) with a right-click